 8 Things to Consider When Building Your Bug out Bag

 1) Comfortable Weight

-The general guideline suggests you shouldn’t carry more than 25% of your weight, so for example, a 200lb person shouldn’t carry a bug out bag that weighs more than 50 lb.
+The general guideline suggests you shouldn’t carry more than 25% of your weight.
+For example, a 200-lb person shouldn’t carry a bug out bag that weighs more than 50 lb.

 2) Keep it “Gray”

-The grey man theory is simple, make yourself blend into your environment as much as possible.
+The gray man theory is simple—you need to make yourself blend into your environment as much as possible.
 Bugging out of a major city with a huge camouflage backpack is the same as putting a giant target on your back.